25 Proven Tips to Boost Call Center Agent Satisfaction

 Whenever this happens, take a break!
 Having a short rest to step away from your screen and have a little walk can refresh your mind and let you get back to working at 100% again.

-#20 Move around
+#20 Move Around

 25% of Americans spend more than 8 hours a day sitting, and 44% say they don’t do any physical activity during the week.
 We all know that sitting for long periods is unhealthy – we have heard about it plenty of times already.
-Especially in call centers, where the work never ends, you might feel like a large part of your job is spent on your bum.

 Customers, especially aggravated ones, can say really hurtful things sometimes.
 They’re looking for a scapegoat, and the unlucky customer service agent who picks up their call usually faces the brunt of their anger.